gtirloni/idrc-websavvy/README.md

 The website will be available at [http://localhost:8000](http://localhost:8000)

+* To stop and remove the container: `docker rm -f websavvy`

 If you make changes to the website, repeat the steps to build the image and start a new container.